plexus/kramberry/README.md

 An attempt to port the Kramdown syntax to Clojure and Clojurescript, based on the Kramdown test suite.

-So far it passes 4 out of 442 tests, so yeah.
+So far it passes 7 out of 186 tests.

+At least partially supported so far

+* paragraphs
+* headers
+* indented code blocks

 ## License